Maurice Richard: Richard Riot

 The suspension cost Richard the Art Ross Trophy as the leading point scorer in the league, which he lost to teammate Geoffrion by one point.
 Richard never won the point title, finishing second five times in his career.
 Montreal fans booed Geoffrion when he surpassed Richard on the final day of the regular season.
 The fans continued to jeer Geoffrion into the following season.
-Montreal reached and lost the 1955 Stanley Cup Finals four games to three without Richard.
+Montreal reached and lost the 1955 Stanley Cup Final four games to three without Richard.
 The defeat was a bitter loss for Richard, who struggled to control his anger.

 Captain of a dynasty

 Richard fulfilled his promise to Canadiens' fans, made in his post-riot radio address, by leading Montreal to a Stanley Cup championship in 1955–56 - the start of a still unprecedented 5 consecutive Stanley Cup victories by one team.
-The season began with the arrival of his young brother and future fellow NHL Hall of Famer Henri, a centre given the nickname the "Pocket Rocket" to the Canadiens roster.
-It also marked the return of his former Punch line teammate, Toe Blake, as head coach.
+The season began with the arrival of his young brother and future fellow NHL Hall of Famer Henri, a centre given the nickname the "Pocket Rocket", to the Canadiens roster.
+It also marked the return of his former linemate on the Punch Line, Toe Blake, as head coach.
 Along with general manager Frank Selke, Blake worked with Richard on moderating his temper and responding to the provocation of his opponents by scoring goals rather than engaging in fisticuffs.
 Richard finished the season with 38 goals and 71 points, second on the team in both respects to Jean Béliveau's 47 goals and 88 points.
 Richard added 14 points in 10 playoff games as Montreal defeated Detroit to claim the Stanley Cup.
 He scored the second and ultimately Cup-clinching goal in the fifth and final game, a 3–1 victory.

 Entering his 15th NHL season in 1956–57, Richard's teammates named him captain of the Canadiens, succeeding Émile Bouchard, who had retired prior to the season.
 With 33 goals and 62 points, Richard again finished second on the team to Béliveau.
 In the playoffs, he scored the overtime-winning goal in the fifth game of the semi-final to eliminate New York, then scored four goals in a 5–1 victory over Boston in the first game of the finals en route to a five-game series win and second consecutive championship for Montreal.